Nat Jacobs

-Nathaniel "Nat" J. S. Jacobs (born 1 December 1939) is an English amateur and professional boxer of the 1950s, 1960s and 1970s, who won the Central (England) Area middleweight title and challenged for the British Boxing Board of Control British middleweight title.
+Nathaniel "Nat" J. S. Jacobs' (1 December 1939 – 19 March 2021) was an English amateur and professional boxer of the 1950s, 1960s and 1970s, who won the Central (England) Area middleweight title and challenged for the British Boxing Board of Control British middleweight title.
 His professional fighting weight varied from 145.5 lb, i.e. welterweight, through light middleweight and middleweight, to 163.5 lb, i.e. light heavyweight.
 He was managed/trained by former boxer Stan Skinkiss.

 Boxing career

 Born in Manchester, Jacobs began his professional career in November 1960 with a points victory over Sunny Osemegie, and went on to win his first six pro fights.
 He suffered his first defeat by George Palin in February 1961 after a fourth round disqualification.
 After two further victories he faced Palin again in June 1961, the fight this time ending in a draw.
 After a defeat by Eddie Phillips he faced Palin again in January 1962, winning by a third-round knockout.
 The six fights that followed in 1962 all ended in defeat, but his fortunes improved in 1963 with three straight wins, starting with a points victory over Jimmy Gibson.
 He had a mixed record during the remainder of 1963 and 1964, including losing a BBofC Central Area Middleweight Title eliminator to Jackie Harwood, and after a defeat by Johnny Angel in May 1964 took a break from competition.
 He made a comeback in 1965, winning four of his first five fights (including victory over Jim Swords for the vacant BBBofC Central Area middleweight title), and drawing one (against Harwood).

 In September 1965 Jacobs fought British middleweight champion Wally Swift in London, initially being named the winner by the referee; After complaints by Swift the fighters were brought back into the ring where the referee explained that he had made a mistake and declared Swift the victor.

 Jacobs fought for the British middleweight title in Nottingham in 1966, losing to Johnny Pritchett after the referee stopped the fight after the 13th round following consultation with his seconds.
 This was one of five straight defeats for Jacobs but he returned to winning ways with a narrow points victory over Terry McTigue in May 1967, after which followed another break from the sport.

 He returned in April 1968 with a points victory over Clarence Cassius, which was followed by two defeats.
 He beat Larry Brown in November 1968 after four rounds, despite a height and weight disadvantage and afterwards announced that he would be moving down to welterweight.
 He faced British and Empire welterweight champion Ralph Charles at the Royal Albert Hall in 1969 in a fight that was televised by the BBC and also shown in Australia.
 He continued to box until 1970, his final fight a defeat by Tom Jensen in Valby, Denmark in June that year.